Start from an empty grid. Pick up ingredients and drop them in the lit slots, then hit Craft. Solve to build a streak, up to three hints per puzzle.

-The game only uses shaped recipes, the ones where position matters, so the grid layout is half the challenge.
+The game only uses shaped recipes, the ones where position matters, so the layout is half the puzzle.
+The board shows you the shape, but you still have to place the right ingredient in each slot.
 Here are a few classic shapes to get your eye in.
-Once you know how a recipe is laid out, the green and yellow hints close the rest fast.

 | Item | Grid shape |